SecureSECO/diamond-governance/FACET_DEV.md

 ```

 ### Deploying just the base diamond
-When we want a minimal deploy of the diamond (without all the other facets), we must write a separate init file.
+To get a minimal deploy of the diamond (without all the other facets), a separate init file must be created, our central init doesn't work here because it calls init functions that aren't added to the diamond.
 Let's go ahead and create `DICounter.sol` (DI stands for DiamondInit) in `/contracts/upgrade-initializers/single-contract-init`.
 The contents of this file should be similar to the contents we talked about in the [Facet Initialization](#facet-initialization) section.

 #### **`DICounter.sol`**
 ```solidity